 - 2.4 In respect of BBC One, the BBC must ensure that: - 2.4.1 it shows network news programmes at intervals throughout the day; - 2.4.2 in each Calendar Year, at least 1,520 hours are allocated to network news programmes, of which at least 280 hours must be in Peak Viewing Time.
-For the purpose of this requirement, "network news programmes" does not include programmes which are overnight simulcasts of programmes on the BBC News channel; and - 2.4.3 in each Calendar Year, at least 45 hours are allocated to network current affairs programmes during Peak Viewing Time. - 2.5 In respect of BBC One and BBC Two taken together, the BBC must ensure that in each Calendar Year at least 450 hours are allocated to current affairs programmes, of which at least 106 hours must be in Peak Viewing Time. - 2.6 In respect of CBBC, the BBC must ensure that: - 2.6.1 it shows news at intervals throughout the day; and - 2.6.2 in each Financial Year at least 85 hours are allocated to news. - 2.7 The BBC must ensure that the BBC News channel includes - 2.7.1 more international news, and than other main continuous news channels in the United Kingdom.
+For the purpose of this requirement, "network news programmes" does not include programmes which are overnight simulcasts of programmes on the BBC News channel; and - 2.4.3 in each Calendar Year, at least 45 hours are allocated to network current affairs programmes during Peak Viewing Time. - 2.5 In respect of BBC One and BBC Two taken together, the BBC must ensure that in each Calendar Year at least 450 hours are allocated to current affairs programmes, of which at least 106 hours must be in Peak Viewing Time.

+2.5A In respect of BBC Three, the BBC must ensure that every weekday (except Public Holidays) it shows news programmes that are intended to appeal to 16 to 34 year-olds.

+- 2.6 In respect of CBBC, the BBC must ensure that: - 2.6.1 it shows news each day; and - 2.6.2 in each Financial Year at least 35 hours are allocated to news.